Excerpts from UOB KH report

 • Recovery in top-line and stable margins to lift earnings in 2021.
 With the gradual reopening of economies on the back of global efforts to increase vaccine adoption rates, our forecast incorporates a 9.4% increase in revenue.

-Furthermore, FEH’s increasing scale in Vietnam, efforts to streamline its operations, exit from its loss-making Myanmmar business and ability to raise ASP during core market currency weakness have improved its overall margins over the years, while maintaining stable revenue.
+Furthermore, FEH’s increasing scale in Vietnam, efforts to streamline its operations, exit from its loss-making Myanmar business and ability to raise ASP during core market currency weakness have improved its overall margins over the years, while maintaining stable revenue.
 We expect stable net margin going forward, albeit 0.3ppt lower in 2021 to account for depreciation of the second India plant.

 • Resilient product offerings and strong brand equity.
 Despite challenges in 2020 including currency devaluation in core markets and national lockdowns, the group has managed to generate a record level of profits.